-Greenville and Anderson County area Catholic Charities assistance programs.
+Greenville and Anderson County area Catholic church assistance programs.

-The Catholic Charities programs are administered by the centers and churches that are part of the Piedmont Deanery.
+A number of assistance programs are administered for the poor, low income, homeless and vulnerable, regardless of their religion or faith.
+All resources are limited.
+There are Catholic churches that are part of the Piedmont Deanery.
 This includes regions and counties such as Anderson and Greenville as well as other towns and cities in the upper part of South Carolina.
 What may be available includes case management, free food, housing/rent help, referrals, and maybe even funds for paying electric bills in a crisis.
 The churches and charity organization strive to help the poor, jobless and low income.

 In some cases the agency may offer tangible assistance.
 This can help meet basic needs in an emergency.
 Some examples of that are below.
 However most of the support is provided by referrals and information on other local and government programs or non-profits.

 Financial help for paying housing costs.
-This is very limited and Catholic Charities may run out of money.
+This is very limited and churches may run out of money.
 However, when possible, Anderson County and other families may receive emergency rent/mortgage payment assistance.
 This is focused on individuals or families on the verge of homelessness.

 Utility bill payment assistance includes funds for air conditioning bills during the summer.
 Disconnection prevention takes priority of funding.
 Dozens of Greenville County and other families receive some form of help per year.